患者さん向け Childhood Non-Hodgkin Lymphoma Treatment (PDQ®)

 Children with non-Hodgkin lymphoma should have their treatment planned by a team of doctors who are experts in treating childhood cancer.

-Eight types of treatment are used:
+The following types of treatment may be used:

 Surgery